Why take Medicinal MushroomsJul 05, 2022

 Click here to watch the interview on Dr Ameet YouTube Channel.

 Dr. Ameet is not just a naturopathic doctor but he actually specializes in psychotherapy.
 So I think for all of us practitioners here I think it's a really interesting combination to understand how the body and the mind have such a deep link with each other.
-He's also the author of a best-selling book called heal your body and cure your mind, a very interesting read I must say especially not just for myself as a practitioner but also for my own clients.
+He's also the author of best-selling holistic medicine books, one of which is called heal your body and cure your mind, a very interesting read I must say especially not just for myself as a practitioner but also for my own clients.
 And he's also recently finished an online health program that's been actually CBD-approved by North America.
 So again, thank you for being with us today.
 And over to you, Dr. Aggarwal.

-So if you're having difficulty with your patients in your protocols, if you're just doing leaky gut or adrenal fatigue and things like that and things are not moving as it should be then always consider healing the liver, because I find treating the liver is really fundamental to almost every single protocol out there.
+So if you're having difficulty with your patients in your protocols, if you're just doing leaky gut or adrenal fatigue and things like that and things are not moving as it should be then always consider healing the liver, because I find treating the liver with the best herbs for liver repair is really fundamental to almost every single protocol out there.
 So without any delay, let's go into the lecture.
 And I'll just turn on the slide.
 Thanks, Romina.
 And we'll get right in.

 Romina: Thank you.